MilestoneInnovativeTechnologies/SmartKitchen/settings.md

 currency_symbol
 The symbol given will prepend to the price displayed on item selection.
 It can be any symbol or character.
 If a space required between symbol and price, it should give so..
 Ex: `₹ `, `₨`, `AED `

+report_image, report_text
+Report page header customization is possible by adding image and text in print. report_image, it should be an uploaded image and report_text, address or whatever text or paragraph.
+If both settings provided, image should be aligned towards left and text towards right.
+If only one of above is given, then that will be aligned at center.
+These are visible only in printing.

+report_image_<report_title>, report_text_<report_title>
+If for any particular report a custom image or text is required, this can be accomplished using this above settings.
+Title should be snake cased.
+These have higher priority than that of report_image, report_text.
+Ex: report_image_day_token_summary, report_text_sales_by_type